UNC basketball coaching search 2026: Candidates, hot board, names to watch from Tar Heels experts

 TarHeel247 team just revealed their top North Carolina coaching candidates after Hubert Davis was fired on Tuesday, March 24

-Now the North Carolina coaching search will ramp up quickly, and many of the top names in the sport could be in the mix.
-That includes NCAA coaches currently employed, assistants on the rise and even some currently retired coaches.
+Now the North Carolina coaching search is more than a week in, and many of the top names in the sport could be in the mix, though Arizona head coach Tommy Lloyd, viewed as a top UNC candidate, announced recently that he would remain with the Wildcats.
 Who are the top names on the UNC hot board?
 If you want the latest on the North Carolina basketball coaching search, see what the proven team of experts are saying at TarHeel247.

 The staff at TarHeel247 has more than two decades of experience covering UNC.
 Andrew Jones is a veteran reporter who is a respected voice in the market.
 Former basketball star John Henson does an exclusive podcast for the site and interacts on the message board.
 David Sisk is the authority on UNC basketball recruiting, and Noah Weiskopf is a talented writer and reporter.
 Additionally, former Tar Heel football player Michael Felder offers his insights and unique perspective on video and on the message boards.
 Sign up for a VIP membership now and uncover all of the insider info, analysis and more.